Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/postgres-basics.md

 - Multi-version concurrency control
 - Strong standards compliance

-## Connecting to PostgreSQL

-1. Open SQLTools extension
-2. Click **Add New Connection**
-3. Provide the following information:
-   - Host name/address: localhost
-   - Port: 5432
-   - Username: postgres
-   - Password: (the password you set during installation)
-4. Click **Test Connection**
-5. If that was successful, save the connection

 ## Understanding PostgreSQL Data Types

 PostgreSQL supports a wide range of data types.
 Here are some common ones: